Naoghuman/app-abc-list/README.md

 The current `version` `0.1.0-PRERELEASE` can be here downloaded: [v0.1.0-PRERELEASE]

-Download the `zip-file`, extracted to a place of your choice.
-Double click on the `jar-file` to start the application.
+Download the `zip-file`, extracted it to a place of your choice.
+Then double click on the `jar-file` to start the application.